 - Now, connect both ends of the HDMI cable and ensure each connector is attached firmly and securely.

-- Again connect the power cord in both, TV and Roku device and wait for both devices to power on.
+- Again connect the power cord in both TV and the Roku device and wait for both devices to power on.

 - Try the video or app again.